 No more straws.
 This one is an easy one for me.
 I prefer drinking out of metal straws.
 They stay cold longer and are just kind-of fun.
-I bought two packs of these straws and keep two in the diaper bag so I can even use them when I’m out.
+These bamboo straws are magical and I bought two packs of these straws to keep in the diaper bag so I can even use them when I’m out.
 They are dishwasher safe.
-If you have a zero waste store in your town, I recommend buying them there because they come in plastic from Amazon.
+The bamboo ones are not dishwasher safe, but I think they get double points because The Other Straw offers zero-waste shipping.
+For the metal ones, I recommend buying them from a zero waste store in your city because they come in plastic from Amazon.
 Speaking of Amazon …

 Asking for less packaging.
 My friend Kym Ventola told me about this and then I read about it on this blog.
 She provides several ways to reduce the waste you receive in your Amazon packages, including a simple email to customer service as well as searching through the “Frustration-Free Packaging” service.
 I didn’t even know it existed and I’m pretty pumped about it.